 (Sometimes it's easier to show you what NOT to use!)

-Tractor Supply Co. carries at least two brands of "fixed knot" type of fencing, although you might have to order it.
+Tractor Supply Co. carries at least two brands of this "fixed knot" type of fencing, although you might have to order it.
 One brand is "Solidlock High Tensile Fixed Knot Fence," the other is "Red Brand."

-If you are in Oklahoma - we bought "seconds" many years ago from the factory at Oklahoma Steel and Wire in Madill, OK Each roll had a defect of some kind, but we simply cut out that section of fencing and wired the two good sections back together.
+Each roll of this discounted fencing had a defect of some kind, but we simply cut out that section of fencing and wired the two good sections back together.
 The savings were significant.

 Many readers have told me they cannot find the 2"x4" fencing.
 My suggestion is to use the 4"x4" fencing if you cannot locate the 2"x4".